Canon 1300D vs Kodak S-1

 Concerning the storage of imaging data, both the 1300D and the S-1 write their files to SDXC cards.
 The S-1 supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the 1300D cannot take advantage of Ultra High Speed SD cards.

-The S-1 is a recent model that features in the current product line-up of Kodak.
-In contrast, the 1300D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 1300D was succeeded by the Canon 2000D.
+Both the 1300D and the S-1 have been discontinued, but can regularly be found used on eBay.
+The 1300D was replaced by the Canon 2000D, while the S-1 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Kodak websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon 1300D and the Kodak S-1?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.